 Reading over the summer is incredibly important for our kids.
 In fact, students who don’t keep reading over the summer can fall one or more months behind, while their classmates who continue reading move further ahead.
-More than half of the reading gaps of 9th graders can be explained by summer learning loss during elementary school.
 The great part is that summer reading isn’t about homework or tests; it can simply be about the JOY of reading!
-This summer, help your children stay on track while fostering a love of reading that will serve them well throughout their lives.
+Help your children stay on track while fostering a love of reading that will serve them well throughout their lives.

 A. The American Library Association has recommended summer reading lists for birth through middle school.